AB 540 STUDENTS

 - The completed Affidavit form can be submitted in person at the One Stop Student Center in the Student Services Building, or be mailed to the attention of the SFSU Undergraduate Admission Office (for undergraduates) or the SFSU Graduate Division Office (for graduate students).

-- When filling out the affidavit, student who areundocumented (Without lawful immigration status) must check second box.
+- When filling out the affidavit, student who are undocumented (Without lawful immigration status) ) including students with DACA must check the second box.
+If you are a T or U visa holder, please check the first box on the form.

 AB 540 Eligibility Criteria

-- Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or General Educational Development test); and
+- Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or Graduate from a California high school or the equivalent (for example: pass the California High School Proficiency Exam OR GED); AND

 - Enroll in an accredited California institution of higher education (CCC, CSU, or UC)